JeremyWurbs/dosaku/README.md

 hundred-thousand word novel, it would be a good idea to [look at OpenAI's pricing](https://openai.com/pricing).
 Currently, gpt-3.5-turbo costs $0.002 per 1k tokens and gpt-4 costs $0.06 per 1k tokens.
 That is, the standard gpt-4
 model with an 8k context may cost up to 48 cents per call.
-Using Dosaku to write standalone modules will make, at minimum, 5 calls to GPT, meaning a single *ponder* module (more on that later) may cost up to $2.50, *at minimum*.
+Using Dosaku to write standalone modules will make, at minimum, 5 calls to GPT, meaning a single *ponder* call (more on that later) may cost up to $2.50, *at minimum*.

-In practice, it is generally not nearly that expensive, but still, you are responsible for how much money Dosaku spends on your behalf.
+In practice, it is generally not nearly that expensive.
+Still, you are wholly responsible for how much money Dosaku spends on your behalf.

 Note that if you haven't signed up to a third party service, given them your credit card number, and copied the associated API key into your Dosaku config file, nothing in Dosaku will cost money and, hopefully, the worst that can